2yan/SQL_tools/sql_tools/README.md

 # HOW DOES THIS WORK?

-Basically you have some sort of library that handles connecting to the <whatever_flavor> SQL database, this set of tools requires you to already have that connecting with python to the datbase bit figured out, all you need to do is provide a connection to the database and ensure the Schema pulling works. get_schema() function might have to be overwritten.
+Basically you have some sort of library that handles connecting to the <whatever_flavor> SQL database, this set of tools requires you to already have that connecting with python to the datbase bit figured out, all you need to do is provide a connection to the database and ensure the Schema pulling works.
+The get_schema() function might have to be overwritten.

 the get_schema() function has to return a dataframe with two columns: table_name, and column_name